 On christening days, for safety reasons guests will be transported in the shipyard, but remember that you are still in a manufacturing environment.
 Proper footwear and clothing is a must-- avoid sandals, flip-flops, high-heeled shoes, shorts or other unsuitable footwear or clothing.
 Observe all safety warnings, and follow the instructions of BIW staff.

 Q: How do I get a seat at a christening?

 A: Some open seating is provided.
 Arrive early!

-However, for visitors who have a medical requirement for seating, please contact us well in advance so we can formally invite you by mail, and assign a seat on receiving your RSVP.
+However, visitors who have a medical requirement for seating or require a disability accommodation should contact us well in advance so we can assign a seat or make other arrangements for your visit.

 Q: Did the actor John Wayne really launch a ship at Bath?

 A: John Wayne attended the launch and christening of the frigate Oliver Hazard Perry (FFG 7) on September 25, 1976.
 She was the lead ship of a class that is still in service with the US Navy and others.
 He was a platform guest because he was a board member of one of the major sub-contractors.
 As sometimes happened, the ship did not immediately begin to move after the champagne bottle broke on the bow, and the final wedges were removed.
 In response to a joking call from the crowd for the brawny film star to lend a hand, Mr Wayne pushed on the bow of the ship.
 It began moving.
 And another shipbuilding folk tale was born.